-Note that if the conditions other than the gauge coupling are the same, the present energy density of the dark gauge boson is proportional to $g_X^2$ as one can see from Eq.~\eqref{eq:condensatedensity}.
-Nevertheless, it appears that the present dark gauge boson energy density in Fig.~\ref{fig:gauge_sub-3} is larger as the $g_X$ decreases.
-This is because the curves are drawn with a fixed initial dark gauge boson density ($\rho_X/\rho_{\text{CDM}}|_i$), not a fixed initial $X$ field value.
+Note that if the conditions other than the gauge coupling are the same, the present dark gauge boson density is proportional to $g_X^2$ as one can see from Eq.~\eqref{eq:condensatedensity}.
+Nevertheless, the present dark gauge boson energy density in Fig.~\ref{fig:gauge_sub-3} increases as the $g_X$ decreases.
+This is because the curves are drawn with a fixed initial dark gauge boson density ($\rho_X^{}/\rho_{\text{CDM}}|_i$), not a fixed initial $X$ field value.
 If one decreases the $g_X$ with the fixed initial $X$ field value, the present energy density of the dark gauge boson also decreases.
-Likewise, it explains why the oscillation of the $\phi$ gets stronger as $g_X$ decreases as one can see from Fig.~\ref{fig:gauge_sub-2}.
+Likewise, it explains why the oscillation of the $\phi$ gets stronger as $g_X$ decreases, as one can see from Fig.~\ref{fig:gauge_sub-2}.

 One should note that the dark gauge boson may constitute an extremely tiny portion of the total energy density of the universe in the early universe, but it grows to take a significant portion in the present universe.
-For example, the normalized energy density of the solid orange curve in Fig.~\ref{fig:gauge_sub-3} is $3\times 10^{-16}$ initially, but is order of $0.01 - 0.1$ in the present universe.
-This is because the $\phi$ can grow by $10^8$ times larger than its initial value, and the energy density of the dark gauge boson before the oscillation begins scales as $a^{-2}$ while the CDM scales as $a^{-3}$.
+For example, the normalized energy density of the solid orange curve in Fig.~\ref{fig:gauge_sub-3} is $3\times 10^{-16}$ initially but is an order of $0.01 - 0.1$ in the present universe.
+This is because the $\phi$ can grow by $10^8$ times larger than its initial value, and the energy density of the dark gauge boson before the coherent oscillation begins scales as $a^{-2}$ while the CDM scales as $a^{-3}$.
 If the energy density of the dark gauge boson is comparable to the quintessence energy density in the recent universe, it can affect the expansion of the universe.
 In such a case, one has to consider the equation of state of the $\phi+X$ fluid.
-The equation of the state of the $\phi+X$ fluid grows away from $-1$ to a larger value as the contribution from the dark gauge boson becomes significant, since the running of $\phi$ in the late universe is slow and the density of the $X$ dilutes as $a^{-3}$.

-Considering that the energy density of the dark gauge boson evolves as mass varying CDM in the late universe ($p_X=0$), using $\rho_X / m_X = \rho_X^0 / m_X^0$ in the non-relativistic limit, often it is convenient to define the effective dark energy density and effective CDM density \cite{Das:2005yj} as
+Considering that the energy density of the dark gauge boson evolves as mass varying CDM in the late universe ($p_X=0$), using $a^3 \rho_X^{} / m_X^{} = \rho_X^0 / m_X^0$ in the non-relativistic limit.
+Often it is convenient to define the effective dark energy density and effective CDM density \cite{Das:2005yj}, as

 with the Friedmann equation